Tours & Events

 Spirits Alive offers history tours to visitors who are willing to walk the 6-acre site learning about its part in the history of Portland and those who reside within the gates.

 We spent 4 years transcribing and documenting every stone on the site on paper.
 Now we are photographing each of them one by one.
 Wanna help?
 Orientation for new photographers is ongoing.
 Contact us if you're interested in working on this project.
 You set your own schedule!

-In October, we conduct these evening tours with costumed actors who portray the ghosts of people who lived and died in our city.
+We conduct these evening tours with costumed actors who portray the ghosts of people who lived and died in our city.